Son of Bazerk

-Son of Bazerk is an American hip hop group, consisting of Son of Bazerk (real name Tony Allen); Almighty Jahwell (Jeffrey Height); Daddy Rawe (Gary Pep Stanton); Half Pint (Cassandra Jackson).
+Son of Bazerk is an American hip hop group, consisting of Son of Bazerk (real name Tony Allen), Almighty Jahwell (Jeffrey Height), Daddy Rawe (Gary Pep Stanton), and Half Pint (Cassandra Jackson).
 It was formed by Hank Shocklee, a member of the producer team the Bomb Squad.

 History

 The band formed in the mid-1980s, originally as Townhouse 3.
 After coming to the attention of hip hop producer Hank Shocklee, member of the Bomb Squad, which produced early Public Enemy albums, they chose the name Son of Bazerk.

 The group released a debut album in 1991 called Bazerk Bazerk Bazerk, credited to Son of Bazerk featuring No Self Control and the Band, which was produced by the Bomb Squad.
 The album received some positive reviews yet it did not sell well.

 Almost 20 years later, the group reunited and released an album produced by DJ Johnny Juice, who produced the latest Public Enemy albums, on Chuck D's label Slam Jamz.
 That comeback was praised by some media, such as The Village Voice and Time Out.

 Half Pint has become a teacher and administrator at Roosevelt High School, Roosevelt, Long Island.